by Michael Corcoran

 “Hey, I got an extra ticket- and you can have it for free this time,” Walt said.
 Tondric said he’s done with the scalping biz after the beatdown over turf, but he does need one for himself to see his favorite rap group.
 “OK, I’ll take the ticket and ten dollars,” Tondric said.
 Walt had just cashed the kill fee check from Spin and so he was flush.
 “Here’s 20,” he said, giving a bill to Tondric, “but you have to work for it, OK.
 I need a spotter tonight.”
 They went in together and during the show, Tondric barked song titles at Walt, who scribbled whatever Tondric said in his notebook.
 Walt knew all the samples, while Tondric knew everything else.

 Afterwards, they had a pizza together and talked about A Tribe Called Quest.
 “They’re part of that Native Tongues clique out of New York City,” Tondric said.
 “They all bring something different to the table.
 Tribe brings the jazz element, Jungle Brothers funk it up, and De La Soul is more pop.
 It ain’t all competitive like West Coast.
 They all share with each other and pass it around.
 It’s cool, man.
 Afrocentric, a new language of beats.”

 Walt said they were better than he thought they’d be, but there was too much sampling.
 Where’s the musicianship in that?
 “All your rock bands steal riffs, Tondric said.
-“At least we give credit.
-And pay the originators.”
+“At least in hip hop the originators get paid.”

-“I hope Lou Reed is gonna cash some big checks, because that song ‘Can I Kick It?’ that everyone wents nuts over tonight is just ‘Walk On the Wild Side’ with rap lyrics,” said Walt.
+“I hope Lou Reed cashed a big check, because that song ‘Can I Kick It?’ that everyone wents nuts over tonight is just ‘Walk On the Wild Side’ with rap lyrics,” said Walt.

 Who’s Lou Reed?